ccqpein/Github-API-CL/README.md

                                              ("direction" "string")))
 ```

-`api.json` is pretty flexible because it just a json file.
-So you don't have to follow Github api structure if you don't want to.
-Only part of api.json does `github-api-cl` care about is this part:
+The `api.json` file is very flexible as it's just a JSON file.
+You don't have to stick to the GitHub API structure if you don't want to.
+The only part that `github-api-cl` is concerned with is this section:

 ```json
 {